dvklopfenstein/goatools_simulation/README.md

 ## Benjamini/Hochberg-Only Simulations
 Simulations of the underlying Benjamini/Hochberg multiple test correction are a subset of the GOEA simulations.
-Study sets in these simulations contain hypotheses test results (P-values), versus study sets in GOEA simulations which contain genes with various percentages of enrichments.
+Inputs to these simulations are hypotheses test results (P-values), versus the inputs in GOEA simulations which are gene lists containing various percentages of enrichments.

 ### Simulation Inputs
 The simulation inputs are groups of hypothesis test results (P-values) tagged as